-The International Rule of Law and Security (IRLS) program has expanded its international internship program for the summer of 2020.
-In addition to internships in Timor-Leste, IRLS is now offering internships in Colombia, South Africa, and additional opportunities may become available in the coming weeks.
+The International Rule of Law and Security (IRLS) program is accepting applications for the Summer 2021 International Internships program.
+Opportunities are available with organizations in South Africa, and additional opportunities may become available in the coming weeks.
 All of the internships focus on rule of law, human rights, international development, good governance, or related issues.
-In these internships, rising 2L, rising 3L, MLS, and LLM students will use the knowledge and skills gained in law school to help the host non-governmental organizations or government offices combat challenges faced by lawyers and ordinary citizens in countries with developing legal systems.
+In these internships, rising 2L and rising 3L students will use the knowledge and skills gained in law school to help the host non-governmental organizations or government offices combat challenges faced by lawyers and ordinary citizens in countries with developing legal systems.
 Due to the ongoing COVID-19 pandemic, all internships will be virtual and remote, but the IRLS program is committed to assisting all interns with travel to their host countries once it is safe to do so.

 General internship details: